inacta/tezos-rancher/README.md

 **tezos-node:**

-Handels chain data.
+Handles chain data.
 It will process the provided snapshot file and synchronize the rest to be up-to-date.

 **tezos-baker:**